American Airlines to trim Cuba flight schedules

+* Says initial public offering of 12.5 million common shares priced at $22.00 per share Source text for Eikon: Further company coverage:

-NEW YORK American Airlines Group Inc (AAL.O) will cut nearly 25 percent of its flights to Cuba in 2017, a company spokesman said on Thursday, attributing the move to travel demand rather than the election of Republican Donald Trump as U.S. president.
+NEW YORK Dec 1 American Airlines Group Inc will cut nearly 25 percent of its flights to Cuba in 2017, a company spokesman said on Thursday, attributing the move to travel demand rather than the election of Republican Donald Trump as U.S. president.

 Starting in mid-February, American, the world's largest airline, will offer one trip a day instead of two from Miami to Holguin, Santa Clara and Varadero, reducing its daily service to 10 round-trip flights from the current 13, spokesman Matt Miller said in a telephone interview.

-The airline also hopes to lower capacity on three of the seven routes it operates to Cuba.
-It plans to use a 128-seat aircraft between Miami and Holguin instead of a 160-seater, and hopes to contract out flights to Camaguey and Cienfuegos to a regional carrier that would use 76-seat aircraft, pending U.S. regulatory approval.
-The regional partner is Republic Airways Holdings Inc (RJETQ.PK).
+The airline also hopes to lower the airplane capacity on three of the routes in a move to prop up prices.
+It will place a 128-seat aircraft between Miami and Holguin instead of a 160-seater, and hopes to contract out Camaguey and Cienfuegos flights to a regional carrier that would use 76-seat aircraft, pending U.S. regulatory approval.
+The regional partner is Republic Airways Holdings Inc.

 "This was done purely to remain competitive in the market," Miller said.
 "We can't speculate on what the next administration may do."